 Any insurance policy taken out by yourself is a private contract between you and your insurer in which we have no input or involvement.
 Policies vary considerably in the degree of cover provided.

 In the event that you need to claim on your pet insurance policy.
 Our preferred approach is for you to settle your account directly with us at the time your pet is treated.
 Then you can submit a claim to your insurers.
 Unlike some practices we currently we do not charge for completing insurance claim forms for owners.

 We recognise that some people have pet insurance to cover for unexpected incidents involving their pet and may wish for us to receive a payment directly from their insurer (‘a direct claim’).

-We are willing to consider insurers paying our fees directly in certain case.
+We are willing to consider insurers paying our fees directly in certain cases.
 Many veterinary practices do not have this arrangement.

 Our willingness to allow your veterinary fees to be paid to us directly by your insurance company in no way removes your responsibility / liability for veterinary charges resulting from attention to your animal.